On Research Leave

 Solomon won the English Department Award for Teaching Excellence in 2022.
 Her literature courses tend to focus on the visual and material cultures of the texts she teaches.
 She often integrates resources and expertise from the university’s Special Collections Library as a way of engaging students in the culture of book history.

-medieval and Early Modern British literature; cultural studies; early material culture; ecocriticism and environmental humanities; genre studies; poetry; women’s and gender studies; textual studies
+medieval and early modern British literature; cultural studies; early material culture; ecocriticism and environmental humanities; genre studies; poetry; women’s and gender studies; textual studies